 To help raise funds for her ministry, Sister opened in Ocean City a book and gift store named Joseph House by the Sea.

 In response to the growing needs of poor, in 1984 she opened the Joseph House Crisis Center on Boundary Street in Salisbury.
-A residential facility called Joseph House Village was constructed in 1991.
+A transitional housing facility for women and children, called Joseph House Village, was constructed in 1991.
 It is now known as the Village of Hope.